Whistle for Willie

 Whistle for Willie is a 1964 children's picture book by American author and illustrator Ezra Jack Keats.

 Plot

 The protagonist, Peter, wants to be able to call his dog Willie by whistling.
-Although the whistling hurts him after a while he doesn't give up and eventually succeeds.
+Although he cannot at first whistle he does not give up and eventually succeeds.
+The story also gives a little insight into Peter's daily life.

 Reception

-Whistle for Willie has been used to educate children.

 Ann Marie Sammataro of Common Sense Media said that it 'celebrates a child's ingenuity'.
 Kirkus Reviews stated that 'the Caldecott prize winner has captured in words and eye-stopping pictures a big day in a small boy's life...'

 Film

 In 1964, Jan Harvey narrated and played the characters in the cartoon film.